amandeeep02/MLSA-Git-and-Github/README.md

-# MLSA Git and Github
+# Introduction to Git and Github

 Here are some useful links for you: